dappnode/eth2-keymanager-frontend/README.md

 ## Running

+Requires a running signer instance like a ETH2 validator client or a [web3signer](https://github.com/ConsenSys/web3signer) instance.

-In the project directory, run:
+With the signer running at a given URL, in the project directory, run:

 `yarn start`

 Then open [http://localhost:3000?signer_url=<SIGNER_URL>&auth_token=<AUTH_TOKEN>](http://localhost:3000) to view it in the browser.

-`signer_url` - The url of the signer to send API requests to `auth_token` - Optional auth token to pass in API requests
+- `signer_url` - The url of the signer to send API requests to
+- `auth_token` - Optional auth token to pass in API requests